by Scott Mehl © Unofficial Royalty 2016

 In 1854, they had a large summer villa – Villa Eugénie – built in Biarritz, where Eugénie often hosted Queen Victoria and other foreign royals.
 At the time, a small sleepy town, Biarritz quickly became a very popular destination for many of Europe’s royal and noble families.
 Today, the villa is known as the Hôtel du Palais, one of the most exclusive resorts in the area.

-During the Franco-Prussian War, Eugénie served as Regent while her husband and son served at the German front.
+During the Franco-Prussian War, Eugénie served as Regent while her husband and son served on the German front.
 After several losses, she took it upon herself to name a new government and argued against her husband’s plan to return to Paris.
 A month later, the French forces were defeated at the Battle of Sedan, and the Emperor surrendered.
 As rioting began in Paris, the Empress quickly fled the city, making her way to England.
 By the time she set sail, the Second Empire had come to an end.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.